-There continues to be a great deal of uncertainty right now in health care and the community.
-We continue to believe that becoming a PTA is an excellent decision and will bring many years of very rewarding work.
+There continues to be a great deal of uncertainty right now in healthcare and the community.
+Becoming a PTA is an excellent decision and will bring many years of very rewarding work.
 As the government, local health care agencies and the MCC administration continue to wrestle with decisions regarding the best plans moving forward, the PTA program will be making some adjustments to this year's application process.

 Upon successful completion of the PTA program graduates are eligible to sit for the state licensure examination through the Missouri Board of Registration for the Healing Arts.